scottmuc/infrastructure/.github/ISSUE_TEMPLATE/pippin-repaving-template.md

 # Things to do with the existing build

-- [ ] Enable DHCP on the router, remove port mapping and refresh DHCP lease<details>
+- [ ] Enable DHCP on the router, remove port mapping<details>
   <summary>Instructions</summary>

-  DHCP release/renew from the machine that's performing the repave.
+  DHCP on the router needs to be enabled in order for pippin to be able to resolve hostnames in order to install all of the things.
+If merry is running, it could be configured to use 192.168.2.11, but that might be a more complicated orchestration.
 </details>

 - [ ] Shutdown PI<details>
   <summary>Instructions</summary>

-  Make sure the USB drive has spun down before doing any work.
+  Make sure the mounted drives are dismounted safely before powering down.

   `sudo shutdown -h now`
 </details>